sherwin-14-neenopal/Central-Repo/docs/procore.md

       - Switch to the second section of your app named settings.
 You will find your **Access Token** here.
 This token is required for making authorized requests to the Procore API.
       - Copy the access token and store it securely, as you will need it for your API calls.

-### 🔍 Choosing Scopes

-   When generating an access token, it's important to select the appropriate scopes that define the permissions your application will have when accessing the Procore API.
-Follow these steps:

-   1. **Navigate to the Scopes Section**: In the app settings, look for the section where you can define the scopes for your access token.

-   2. **Select Appropriate Scopes**: Choose the scopes that align with the functionality you need for your application.
-Common scopes include:
-      - **`surveys`**: Access to survey data.
-      - **`collectors`**: Manage collectors for your surveys.
-      - **`responses`**: Access to survey responses.
-      - **`users`**: Access to user information.

-   3. **Understand Scope Implications**: Be selective about the permissions you grant.
-Only choose the scopes that are relevant and useful for your purpose.
-This practice not only enhances the security of user data but also aligns with best practices.

-   4. **Save Your Changes**: After selecting the desired scopes, make sure to click on update scopes button.
-Your access token will now have the permissions associated with the scopes you selected.
-You can now make requests to the various endpoints and retrieve data related to surveys, responses, and collectors etc.